How to Propose an Event

 - Request support to host a local visiting artist or speaker in a class by applying for an Osborne Grant.
-Contact Jean-Paul Gressieux: email@example.com
+Contact Jean-Paul Gressieux, Department Manager: email@example.com

-- Request financial or administrative support for a non-classroom event by following the Event Guide below.
+- Request financial or administrative support for a public (non-classroom) event by following the event guide below.

-Read through the guide below before submitting an Event Proposal Form
+Read through the guide below before submitting an Event Proposal Form.
+Please note that all events will be held remotely/online for Fall 2020.

 The TDPS Events Committee